4/21/26 — CAPE Phase One IEEPA Refunds Move Forward

 On the April 21 webinar, CBP officials said there is currently no firm timetable for “Phase 2” of CAPE that would address these shortcomings.
 CBP also clarified that PSCs are not a pathway to initiate IEEPA refunds and must instead be used, if at all, before a CAPE claim—for example, to adjust a notify party.

-Therefore, for entries that are rejected or are ineligible for CAPE Phase 1, importers may be forced by current timelines to pursue other traditional remedies (rather than waiting for an indefinite Phase 2 release)— such as by filing a protest under 19 U.S.C.
-1514 (within 180 days of liquidation) or, where appropriate, initiating litigation at the Court of International Trade to preserve refund rights.
+In addition, the scope of Phase 1 involves only unliquidated entries and those entries which have liquidated within the last 80 days.
+Therefore, for entries that are rejected or are ineligible for CAPE Phase 1, importers would need to pursue other traditional remedies to preserve refund rights (rather than waiting for an indefinite Phase 2 release)— such as by filing a timely protest under 19 U.S.C.
+1514 (due within 180 days of liquidation) or, where appropriate, by initiating litigation at the Court of International Trade.